BenEklundCS/Asteroids/README.md

 - All-directional parallax scrolling background.
 - Scorekeeping and high score tracking.
 - Shoot asteroids to get points, and destroy them - before they destroy you!
+- Invader ships will attack and shoot at the player!
+Watch out.
+- Power ups, including shields and extra lives.

 ## Controls: